-Retailer:
+Retailer: VESI

-Service Order:#
+Service Order:# saliz

-NMI:
+NMI: AusNet CITIP ÖWER Jemena Powercor

-Abolishment (Permanent Removal) of the Electricity Supply Note: The applicant requests the permanent removal of the Electricity Distribution Companies metering and servicing assets associated with the property detailed below.
-To ensure the prompt processing of your application, please ensure all details are accurately completed as incomplete or illegib applications will be returned to the applicant.
-Site Details Address of Electricity Supply to be abolished NMI (if known) Site Access Details Abolishment in conjunction with other works The customer must provide unhindered and safe access to ensure the work can be carried out.
+Abolishment (Permanent Removal) of the Electricity Supply

+Note: The applicant requests the permanent removal of the Electricity Distribution Companies metering and servicing assets associated with the property detailed below.

+To ensure the prompt processing of your application, please ensure all details are accurately completed as incomplete or illegible applications will be returned to the applicant.

+Site Details

+Address of Electricity Sup be abolished ply to

+NMI (if known)

+Site Access Details

+Abolishment in conjunction with other works

+The customer must provide unhindered and safe access to ensure the work can be carried out.
 In the event that access arrangements are insufficient for the work to be completed, a standard wasted service truck visit fee may be charged to you.

+Type of Electricity Supply to be Abolished

+Overhead Underground cable supplies

+Multiple Services to the e Site 🔲 Substation direct supplies

+If more than one service to the site exists please indicate which supply is to be removed

+Electricity Meter to be Abolished

+Accurate meter numbers assists u s to identify the correct services to be abolished.

+Property Available for Abolishment

+IS THE PROPERTY VACANT? 🗌 Yes 🗆 No Actual Date Vacant If not, please provide the date the property will be vacant - Please note the regulatory completion timeframe will not commence until the property is vacant as the Distribution Company is unable to attend prior to this time.
+Preferred Date for Abolis shment

+Applicant Details

-Type of Electricity Supply to be Abolished ☐ Overhead ☐ Underground cable supplies ☐ Unmetered supply ☐ Multiple Services to the Site ☐ Substation direct supplies If more than one service to the site exists please indicate which supply is to be removed Electricity Meter to be Abolished Accurate meter numbers assists us to identify the correct services to be abolished.
-Property Available for Abolishment IS THE PROPERTY VACANT? the property is vacant as the Distribution Company is unable to attend prior to this time.
-Preferred Date for Abolishment Applicant Details By completing this document, I acknowledge that I'm responsible for any Distribution Company charges unless a complete Field Works Order/Payment Form is submitted along with this form to defer the responsibility to another person.
-Please not that some Distribution Companies require pre-payment before the commencement of any work.
+By completing this document, I acknowledge that I'm responsible for any Distribution Company charges unless a completed Field Works Order/Payment Form is submitted along with this form to defer the responsibility to another person.
+Please note that some Distribution Companies require pre-payment before the commencement of any work.
 Payment Details Submitted?

-Name / Company responsible for the charges (unless completed field works order is submitted) REC Details Take 7 - Son party 1 - Special Section 1 - Control of Section 1 - Co Address for Invoice (unless completed field works order is submitted) Telephone Number Email Address / Fax Number Mobile Number Applicant's Authorised Signatory Name (please print) NOTE: If the premise is occupied or the electricity supply is connected, this form must be submitted to the customer's Retailer.
+Name / Company responsible for the cha Address for Invoice (unless completed field rges (unless completed field works order is submitted) works order is submitted) REC Details Telephone Number Email Address / Fax Number Mobile Number Applicant's Authorised Signatory Name (please print) ricity supply is connected, this form must be subm ; form can be submitted to the relevant Distribution ith the Australian Privacy Principles applied under the Priva Distribution Companies website for more information on thei

-If the electricity supply is not connected, this form can be submitted to the relevant Distribution Company.

-The Distribution Companies listed below comply with the Australian Privacy Principles applied under the Privacy Act 1988 and any other applicable laws that protect your privacy.
-Please refer to the relevant Distribution Companies website for more information on their Privacy Policies.
+AugMat Services 1200 260 705 Citingues Dr. 1200 122 804 Jamana 1200 121 971 Deverses Australia Ltd. 1200 260 440 United Energy 1200 4

-AusNet Services - 1300 360 795 Citipower Pty - 1300 132 894 Jemena - 1300 131 871 Powercor Australia Ltd - 1300 360 410 United Energy - 1300 131 689
+AusNet Services- 1300 360 795 Citipower Pty - 1300 132 894 Jemena - 1300 131 871 Powercor Australia Ltd - 1300 360 410 United Energy - 1300 131 689